arnaud-sintes/Magic-Lantern-documentation/README.md

 The advantages of the *LJ92* lossless algorithm being its native compatibility with the *JPEG* standard and its simplicity, allowing it to be implemented on embedded system with limited computational resources like a camera.

-What's specifically good regarding camera's raw data is its ability to compress data **without any color space conversion**, meaning in our case an exact conservation of the *RGGB* original *Bayer* pattern (no *YUV* conversion, see below).
+What's specifically good regarding camera's raw data is also its ability to compress data **without any color space conversion**, meaning in our case an exact conservation of the *RGGB* original *Bayer* pattern (no *YUV* conversion, see below).

 The **efficiency** of the *LJ92* algorithm is variable, generally with a compression rate between *2:1* and *3:1*, depending of multiple factors that may lower it: